Effective Coverage Helps Protect Renters Across Alabama

 The bad news is that liability claims in Alabama are often fought tooth and nail because of this absolute bar to recovery.
 This can makes a simple renters insurance liability claim a long, drawn-out process in Alabama.

 That’s part of the reason why Alabama renters insurance provides defense coverage.
-If a claim is made or a suit is filed against you, the insurance company pays for the lawyer.
+If a claim is made or a suit is filed against you, your insurance policy pays for your lawyer.
 They have a duty to defend you, because most people wouldn’t be able to afford the lawyer or wouldn’t be aware of the importance of responding.

 Instead of leaving the insurance company on the hook for default judgements, a defense is mounted.
 This protects you as well as other policyholders from paying false or frivolous claims.
 The cost of the defense is separate from the limit of liability.
 If you have $100,000 of liability coverage and it costs $100,000 to defend against the case, there is still $100,000 of liability coverage remaining to pay for the claim.

-You’ll also get loss of use coverage.
-That pays for a hotel if a covered loss forces you not to use your home.
-Medical payments to others coverage is available for small injuries to guests.
-There’s even a small no-fault coverage for damage to property of others.
-If your friend says “Here, hold my beer,” and you drop that beer all over his new couch, that damage to property of others coverage could pay to clean it without making a liability claim for the $200 cleaning bill.
+In addition, ‘medical payments to others’ coverage is available for small injuries to guests.
+There’s even a small no-fault coverage for damage to the property of others.
+If your friend says “Here, hold my beer,” and you drop that beer all over his new couch, that ‘damage to property of others’ coverage could pay to clean it without making a liability claim for the $200 cleaning bill.

 Do I Get A Refund If I Don't File Claims?

-While you may have heard of so-called “return of premium” policies, that’s a concept that’s limited to life insurance.
-It’s just not found in property and casualty policies.
-One reason for this is that ROP is only actuarially sound on multi-year policies and P&C policies are generally issued for a twelve-month period.
-These endorsements don’t make sense on renters or homeowners insurance.
+While you may have heard of so-called “return of premium” policies, this is a concept limited to life insurance policies.
+One reason for this is that ROP is only actuarially sound on multi-year policies and since renters policies are generally issued for a twelve-month period, this concept doesn’t apply.

 How Can I Get Renters Insurance In Alabama?

 That’s easy.
-Effective Coverage has insurance experts standing by to help you understand what level of coverage you need and get covered quickly.
-Some people spend all day shopping for the best price, but they don’t value their time wasted in the process.
-Let Effective Coverage do the comparison for you.
+Effective Coverage has insurance experts standing by to help you understand what level of coverage you need and shop different providers for you.
+So rather than spend all day shopping for the best price, let Effective Coverage do the comparison for you.
 Just call

 Bonus: Renting In Alabama